psi4/psi4/doc/sphinxman/source/conda.rst

     >>> conda update psi4 -c psi4

-    # if psi4 channel added,
+    # if psi4 channel in defaults (true for Psi4conda installers)
     >>> conda update psi4

 Conda command to update an existing |PSIfour| conda installation to the